 The Helix Staircase of the Loretto Chapel

 The Loretto Chapel is a small, French Gothic style church that was built in the 1870s in Santa Fe, New Mexico, in the United States of America.
-It’s a beautiful chapel on the outside and the inside and has been kept in good repair.
+It’s a beautiful chapel on the outside and inside and kept in good repair.
 It was a Roman Catholic Church that was originally run by nuns.

 The staircase itself is a spiral that turns 360 degrees, twice.
 The strange thing about this construction is that it has no centre pole, but it is structurally sound.
-That is only the start of the anomaly of the staircase though.
+That is only the start of the anomaly of the staircase, though.
 The mystery behind it lies within the way the stairs came into being, by a miracle no less, according to legend.

 The nuns prayed to Joseph for his help: Joseph a humble carpenter, a hardworking man who married the Virgin Mary, known to Catholics as Saint Joseph.
 Looked upon as the patron saint of carpenters and hard workers alike.

 Sometime later, a man answered their prayers.
 He turned up offering to do the work on the staircase but had a condition that he could be alone in the chapel for three months.
 Strangely enough, he only had a few simple tools including a hammer, and saw and a T-Square.

 He constructed the staircase on time, with wooden pegs for nails.
 It was a marvellous and beautiful construction, a work any designer or joiner would be proud of.
 It was perfectly symmetrical and had no middle column to support it.
 The usual construction of a spiral staircase is around a central column as a crucial part of its structure, but not this one.
 The engineering was so that he had designed it without one.
 An unusual method and should not be able to support anyone on the staircase, but it does and has done so for over 140 years.